 What sort of professional development could I access as a VA?

 Our industry is an amazing one, full of amazing professional development opportunities.
-We have a couple of great conferences run by industry professionals, and there are less formal opportunities offered by various VA networks.
+We have a great summit - VA Summit - run by industry professionals, and there are less formal opportunities offered by various VA networks.

 What about ongoing training to upskill?
 Is there something around for VAs?